marcelotduarte/cx_Freeze/doc/src/script.rst

     creates a manifest for an application that will request elevation (Windows only - ignored by Python app from Microsoft Store)

+.. option:: --uac-uiaccess

+    changes the application manifest to bypass user interface control (Windows only - ignored by Python app from Microsoft Store)

 .. option:: --shortcut-name NAME

     the name to give a shortcut for the executable when included in